remindersdevs/Reminders/REMEMBRANCE_SERVICE.md

         - An array of [reminders](#reminder-object)

 ### ReturnLists
-Get all lists
+Get all lists.
+This will also return lists that arent being synced.
-- Returns (a{ss})
+- Returns (a{sa{ss}})
     - lists
-        - Type: a{ss}
+        - Type: a{sa{ss}}
-        - Each key is a list id and each value is the name of the list
+        - Each key is a user id and each value is another dictionary where each key is a list id and each value is the name of the list

 ### Refresh
 Read reminders file again and also check for remote updates.
 Changes will be emitted with their respective signals.